Recommended Grand Canyon Packing List

 When you’re preparing for a camping trip or hike, your choice of clothing and footwear will determine whether your trip is comfortable or totally inconvenient.
 Before you pick out a piece of clothing based on its appearance and comfort alone, check to see which materials were used in its creation.
 Certain fabrics are ideal for warm weather hiking, while others are best used for cold weather camping.
 Let’s discuss the benefits of three popular clothing materials:

-- Cotton: Though cotton may be comfortable for everyday wear, it may not be the ideal material for your hike.
-It absorbs moisture quickly and takes a long time to dry.
-It’s also heavier than other materials and doesn’t regulate body temperature as optimally as you’ll need.
+- Cotton: Though cotton may be comfortable for everyday wear, it may not be the ideal material for hiking in the mountains.
+For Grand Canyon hikes in the hotter months though it’s perfect.
+Cotton absorbs moisture quickly and takes a long time to dry, which helps regulate body temperature in hot, arid climates.

 - Waterproof, water-resistant and water-repellent materials: Waterproof materials do not allow water to penetrate beneath their surface.
 Water-resistant materials actively prevent some, but not all, moisture from penetrating.
 Water-repellent materials have a coating that delays water from getting through.